|Only a few days ago, Mont Blanc approached the fence welcoming us. Perhaps somehow he knows how much we care. See his story below

 When the alpaca group we’ve been observing these past two months spent time in the paddocks nearest the house, we couldn’t help but notice Mont Blanc’s small stature and over time, how he didn’t seem to thrive.

 The many other younger cria surpassed him in height and weight.
-He seemed to struggle getting up and down when he hunkered down on the patch of dirt outside our living room door where the babies often cuddle together.
+He seemed to struggle to get up and down when he hunkered down on the patch of dirt outside our living room door where the babies often cuddle together.
 Over time, we noticed his rib cage showing.

 When I mentioned our concerns to Trish, she mentioned they’d tried to bottle feed him but with the alpacas at a distance from their house, they weren’t able to see him as easily each day as we were at such close proximity.